NuGet/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

         Specifies the project containing the project to update.
 If omitted, the default project is chosen.

         Required: false

+    <strong>-Safe</strong> <string>
+        The `-Safe` flag constrains upgrades to only versions with the same Major and Minor version component.

+       Required: false

     <strong>-Source</strong> <string>
         Specifies the URL or directory path for the package source containing the package to install.
 If omitted,